yugabyte/ybu/TFE/YBU-35/ybu-35.md

 > **Pro Tip:** These configuration properties, also known as G-Flags, enable fine tuning of the YugabyteDB cluster which makes the YugabyteDB run more efficiently and productively to a clients' apps specific needs.

-Take special note that the following properties and their values in the proceeding response:
+Take special note that the following properties and their values in the preceding response:

 * tserver_master_addrs